krzysiekk9/Student-internship/README.md

 ---

-Site is not 100% done, because the internship ended before I finised the site.
+Site is not 100% done, because the internship ended before I finished the site.